The Ultimate Guide to Port Barton

 One of the reasons that we prefer Port Barton to El Nido is that the beach in the town is beautiful.
 There are chilled sandy lanes that all lead to the beach where you can relax next to beach puppies, grab a chilled beer from one of the beach shacks and shade yourself underneath the palm trees.
 It is pure paradise and a fantastic place to just unwind.
 What a welcome to the Philippines!

-Where to stay in Port Barton
+Where to Stay in Port Barton

 We pre-booked our accommodation at Hashtag Tourist Inn to make it easier when we arrived.
 Port Barton is a small town so we would recommend this to avoid any disappointment when you arrive if it is busy.

-Where to eat in Port Barton
+Where to Eat in Port Barton

 I want to point out how important it is to do your research on where to eat in the Philippines as many people suffer from food poisoning.
 Check for good reviews before visiting places just in case.
 This is especially important when visiting El Nido as they have severe drinking water problems.

-Getting to Port Barton
+How to Get to Port Barton

-We got here via SBE Minibus from Puerto Princesa Airport (2.5-3 hour journey) which drops you at the towns main transport shack.
-This is also where the local Jeepney’s leave from when you depart.
-From here you can purchase an eco-pass from the small desk which allows you to partake in boat trips.
+Top Tip: At this transport shack, you can purchase an eco-pass from the small desk which allows you to partake in boat trips.
 You have to have one of these passes to go on the island hopping tours so make sure you stop to purchase one before rushing off to find your accommodation.

-Our SBE experience – we pre booked the SBE bus online for our arrival at Puerto Princesa Airport.
+Our SBE experience – we pre-booked the SBE bus online for our arrival at Puerto Princesa Airport.
 To get picked up from the airport it costs a little extra and means that you don’t have to haggle for a tricycle ride to the Bus Depot when you land.
 All of the minibuses leave from the main Bus Depot so our pick up from the airport was in a car.
 We are not sure it was supposed to be as we had to email SBE (no one answered the phone) when we arrived as no one was there to collect us.
-At this point every other company will try and persuade you to travel with them.
+At this point, every other company will try and persuade you to travel with them.

 Our minibus from Puerto Princesa was not leaving for a couple of hours so SBE offered to drop us off at the local Mall to get some food and relax.
-After a couple of hours they collected us from outside the mall (for no extra fee).
+After a couple of hours, they collected us from outside the mall (for no extra fee).
 The only downside to this is that you get the last seats on the bus which can be cramped.
-The main alternative minivan provider is Recaro- we simply did not travel with them based off of their extremely poor reviews.
+The main alternative minivan provider was Recaro- we simply did not travel with them based on their extremely poor reviews.
+But since then Jcalbert is another company offering transfers and they seem to get great reviews.
+You can book them below:

-How long to spend in Port Barton
+How Long to Spend in Port Barton

 We stayed for 3 nights in Port Barton but we easily could have stayed longer to unwind in this beautiful place.
 It was an absolute highlight of our trip to the whole of the Philippines.